OpenShiftDemos/RAG-demo/README.md

 These are the steps to running the [Redis Vector Store tutorial](https://docs.llamaindex.ai/en/stable/examples/vector_stores/RedisIndexDemo.html) from LlamaIndex.

-In order to complete this tutorial you will need: OpenShift, access to at least 1 GPU, and Red Hat OpenShift AI.
+In order to complete this tutorial you will need: OpenShift 4.14, access to at least 1 GPU, and Red Hat OpenShift AI.

 ## Setting up the environment